Follow or mark the course or position of (something) with one’s eye, mind, or finger.

 From 2009 to 2012 I used a pen name (Martha Williams) to write short stories and flash fiction.
-I won a few prizes, and was shortlisted for the 2012 Bridport Prize (short story), commended/published in the 2011 Seán Ó Faoláin Competition, longlisted for the Fish short story prize (2010) and Fish flash fiction prize (2012), and had about 30 flash fictions published.
+I won a few prizes, had about 30 flash fictions published, and was shortlisted for the 2012 Bridport Prize (s/story), and longlisted for the 2012 Fish flash fiction prize and 2010 Fish short story prize.
+Details available on the short fiction page.

 Represented by: Gaia Banks at Sheil Land Associates.